ericjwdchen/ericjwdchen.github.io/bookshelf.md

 weight: 1
 ---

-One star books (<span class="primary-color">★</span>) are certainly worth reading if you have prior interest in the subject matter, and two star books (<span class="primary-color">★★</span>) are definitely worth reading regardless of prior interest.
-This list includes a few books that I started, but never finished.
+This page is inspired by [Patrick Collison's bookshelf](https://patrickcollison.com/bookshelf).
+One star books (<span class="primary-color">★</span>) are good (i.e. worth the read you have prior interest), and two star books (<span class="primary-color">★★</span>) are great (i.e. worth the read regardless of prior interest).
+This list includes some books that I started, but never finished.

 Jump to a specific year: